-Ann Arbor is much more than just the University of Michigan.
-With a population of around 117,000 (making it the 6th largest city in Michigan), Ann Arbor is best known for its arts and cultural offerings, parks, events, and restaurants.
+Ann Arbor is more than the University of Michigan.
+A population of 121,000+ makes it the fifth largest city in Michigan, and it’s filled with plenty of things to see and do.